-is an appositive).
+On the other hand, the view that it refers to the whole of the Constitution is consistent with the view that the italicized language in the main text functions as an appositive.
+See infra notes 47-51 and accompanying text.
 Some, but by no means all, persuasive early sources took the latter view.
 See, e.g., THE FEDERALIST NO. 67, at 360 (Alexander Hamilton) (J.R.
-Pole ed., 2005) ("The second clause of the second section of the second article empowers the president of the United States 'to nominate, and by and with the advice and consent of the senate to appoint ambassadors, other public ministers and consuls, judges of the supreme court, and all other officers of the United States, whose appointments are not in the constitution otherwise provided for, and which shall be established by law.") (underscore added) (emphasis omitted).
+Pole ed., 2005) ("The second clause of the second section of the second article empowers the president of the United States 'to nominate, and by and with the advice and consent of the senate to appoint ambassadors, other public ministers and consuls, judges of the supreme court, and all other officers of the United States, whose appointments are not in the constitution otherwise provided for, and which shall be established by law."") (underscore added) (emphasis omitted).
 Hamilton replaced "herein" with "in the constitution," notwithstanding the fact that he was purporting to quote the actual text of the Constitution.
 Indeed, Hamilton repeated the substitution in the first sentence of the next paragraph, see id. at 361, and elsewhere, see id.
 No. 76, at 403 (Alexander Hamilton).
 I certainly am not suggesting that Hamilton was actively trying to mislead the unwary reader.
-I imagine that he merely thought that this position, his position, was true beyond peradventure.
-Subsequent responses by anti-federalists did not contest his position.
+I imagine that he merely thought that this position, his position.